Support after suicide matters.

 3) Who Am I Now?

-4) See Me, Hear Me (for parents supporting children after a suicide)
+4) See Me, Hear Me (for parents supporting children after suicide)

 Suicide loss can be particularly difficult.
-My programmes provide an opportunity to come together with others who “get it”, and together learn research-information tools to help you make sense of what you are experiencing and find ways of coping that work for you.
+My programmes provide an opportunity to come together with others who “get it”, and learn research-informed tools to help you make sense of what you are experiencing and find ways of coping that work for you.

-If you are an HR Professional, People Leader or CE seeking grief education and support for your workplace, contact me to discuss my Grief Literacy training.
+If you are an HR or People & Capability professional, people leader, or CE seeking to support for staff impacted by suicide, contact me to discuss your specific needs.

+Whether an individual, team, or entire workforce has been affected by suicide, the right support matters.
 One in four employees will be grieving at any given time, and that grief comes to work.
-The impact and cost of unsupported grief is very real: productivity, absenteeism, presenteeism, staff moral and staff turnover can all be negatively impacted.
+The impact and cost of unsupported grief are very real: productivity, absenteeism, presenteeism, staff morale, and staff turnover can all be negatively impacted.

-I offer a range of sessions, from 90-minute through to full-day options.
-Partner with me to show your staff you care, and to equip them to better support themselves, and each other, through life’s most difficult times.
+I offer a range of sessions, from 90-minute to full-day options.
+Partner with me to show your staff you care, and to equip them to better support themselves and each other through life’s most difficult times.

 “Just amazing - research, knowledge, practical, passionate, authentic.
 Thank you Shelley.”“Articulate, informative and highly practical.
 This session was a real game-changer for me.
 Thank you!"“A quality workshop; the information was invaluable, the authentic delivery with passion and no apology was amazing."“Shelley radiated such a 'heart' for the subject matter.
 I came in with very little knowledge and now feel equipped."Work with me